 - Fix the low hanging fruit first – the risk heat map will give usually 2 or 3 quick wins of evident data privacy risk which can be quickly knocked on the head.
 I’ll typically work with the IT team to get this in place pretty quickly.

 - Identify the deeper changes required – often how systems hold data and interact will need tweaking to improve data security.
 Quite often lots of systems hold data they don’t really need or is better held somewhere else.
-At this stage I will also look at the Auth models and how logging and monitoring is being performed and bring those up to spec.
+At this stage, I will also look at the Auth models and how logging and monitoring are being performed and bring those up to spec.

 - Ongoing support and advice – remaining data secure is an ongoing commitment – so typically I will be engaged over a longer time period to ensure the security standards are maintained.